TasfiqulGhani/SSLCommerzForAndroid/README.md

 ### Step 5:
--Now fall for the payment
+-Now call for the payment

 ``` java